You already sensed something wasn’t right.

 The sudden shifts in affection.

-When the cheating finally comes to light, it’s not always a shock, it’s a confirmation.
+When the cheating finally comes to light, it’s not always a shock.

 A confirmation of the pain your heart already knew.